Galapagos + Ecuador – January 2024*

 Welcome to ‘Ecuador!’
 Your plan gives you unlimited data at up to 2G speeds and texts at no extra cost.
 Calls at 20 cents/min.
 Want our fastest data and unlimited calls?
 Get an International Pass for just $5/day.

-When traveling around the Galapagos Islands, please be aware that coverage can be spotty if not absent.
+When traveling around the Galapagos Islands and in the Cloud Forest, coverage can be spotty if not absent.

 You may consider contacting your service provider to learn about what kind of international plans they offer for calls, texts, and data.

-11. All hotels we will be staying at will offer free Wifi as will most restaurants and other public places.
+14. All hotels you will stay at offer free Wifi as will most restaurants and other public places.
 Some hotels may only offer it in the lobby and the signal strength may be weak to absent in the rooms.
-Keep in mind that it may not be as strong as you’re used to at home.
+The connection may not be as strong as you’re used to at home.

-13. January temperatures in Ecuador are cool during the day (mid 60s°F) and can get even cooler at night (high 40s°F).
+16. January temperatures in Ecuador are cool during the day (mid-60s°F) and can get even cooler at night (high 40s°F).

 In the Galapagos, it is a bit warmer during the day (high 70s°F to low-80s°F) and a bit cooler at night (high 60s°F to low 70s°F).